MobsLab/SleepScoringOnline/Post-Processing.md

 * Creation of "ChannelsToAnalyse" and "LFPData" folders. _LFP.mat_ files are then generated with _GetLFP.m_ function.

-**Attention: to convert LFP signals in mV, a multiplication by a factor of 0.195e-3 is necessary.**
+**Attention: to convert the generated LFP signals in mV, a multiplication by a factor of 0.195e-3 is necessary.**

 Now, here is how processed files should be stored (do not pay attention to _onlinedetection.mat_ and _offlinedetection.mat_ files) :